htmlburger/wpemerge-cli/src/PhpTests/tests/php/README.md

-# WP Emerge Theme Unit Tests
+# WP Emerge Unit Tests

 ## Initial Setup

 Install WordPress and the WP Unit Test lib using the `install.sh` script.
-Change to the theme root directory and run:
+Change to the theme/plugin root directory and run:

     $ ./tests/php/bin/install.sh <db-name> <db-user> <db-password> [db-host] [wp-version]

 Sample usage:

-    $ ./tests/php/bin/install.sh mytheme_tests root root localhost 4.8
+    $ ./tests/php/bin/install.sh myapp_tests root root localhost 4.8

 **Important**: Make sure that the `<db-name>` database has been created.
 All data in that database will be removed during testing.

 ## Running Tests

-Make sure `phpunit` is installed, change to the theme root directory and type:
+Make sure `phpunit` is installed, change to the project root directory and type:

     $ phpunit